logo

 Ohio Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Ohio on a variety of factors.
+We have designed the following table to allow you to easily compare all the not-for-profit radiologic technology and medical imaging programs in Ohio on a variety of factors.
 You should check with the Ohio Department of Health (ODH) to ensure that the program you are considering will meet licensure requirements.

 School NameAssociate’s Imaging ProgramBachelor’s Imaging ProgramGraduate Imaging ProgramNational AccreditationCompletion Rate2Credential Exam Pass Rate2Job Placement Rate2Net Price1